 Providing museum leaders an opportunity to recommend and share the very best of what their institution does and hopes to do.
 Together we will promote new content; foster inspirational and rigorous projects; and provide opportunities to collaborate, elevate awareness, and demonstrate impact to pathbreaking funders.

 Inspiring humanity through truth; teaching critical lessons of the Holocaust; and empowering students and the public to stand against antisemitism, bigotry, and hatred.

-Los Angeles Museum of the Holocaust is the oldest survivor-founded museum in the United States and the only LA museum dedicated to Holocaust education and commemoration that is open daily, free of charge.
+Holocaust Museum LA is the oldest survivor-founded museum in the United States and the only LA museum dedicated to Holocaust education and commemoration that is open daily, free of charge.
 Through customized tours, artifact-rich exhibitions, creative educational programs, and intergenerational conversations with survivors, the Museum teaches students and visitors—particularly from underserved communities—about the social relevance of the Holocaust.
 It provides meaningful and poignant educational programs and resources, both onsite and online, to keep students, docents, survivors, and the public informed, engaged, and connected.